 So, it’s incumbent on the organization to encourage greater usage of its internal systems, something notoriously tricky with legacy solutions, which don’t encourage trust, transparency, or accountability.

-As Heffernan notes of one internal whistleblower who decided to speak up after considering quitting the company and had their investigation conducted effectively, “the whole company watched what happened and began to believe change was possible.”
+As Heffernan notes of one internal whistleblower who decided to Speak Up after considering quitting the company and had their investigation conducted effectively, “the whole company watched what happened and began to believe change was possible.”

-A misconduct reporting and resolution system that demonstrates transparency and accountability by closing the loop and allowing investigators to communicate with (even anonymous) reporters sets a precedent that encourages more people to come forward in the future.
+A misconduct reporting and resolution system that demonstrates transparency and accountability by closing the loop and allowing investigators to communicate with (even anonymous) reporters set a precedent that encourages more people to come forward in the future.